pimvanoerle/AccommodationScraper/readme.md

 * extend the small API to have more functionality
 * make asynchronous work in a better way
 * Localization: deal with localization of the one key thing that could be localized for this simple thing - the property name
+* Timeouts = we guard agianst the initial server request timing out via urllib, but should also keep track of the request closing, to stop a server stall keeping requests open.
+Need to check that

 Specific to Scraper:
 * find a better way to register Connectors when written (now need to add new type in a different file, which is simple but could be forgotten)